 This phenomenon is not at all limited to the NYPD.
 New York’s Riker’s Island has been overrun with an epidemic of severe prisoner abuse and psychological mistreatment.
 Penn State’s reputable football program was put at risk by a rogue coach who sexually abused children.
 The entire institution of Catholicism was also undermined by child sexual abuse.
 These institutions could act quickly to resolve their problem, but they often chose to ignore, or even perpetuate it by actively covering it up.
 In this way, the “bad eggs” are scrambled in with the good until the unpleasant exception becomes the rule.

 Football coaches, clergymen, and yes, policemen, often deserve our respect.
-But we reserve the right to revoke it if the person or the institution’s actions are less than unrespectable.
+But we reserve the right to revoke it if the person or the institution’s actions violate our ethics.
 Imagine the absurdity of seeing a politician saying “I’ve gotten to this position for a reason, so just trust me and don’t criticize me.”
 Being exposed to public scrutiny is part of the job of being a public servant, and the more power a person gets, the more we deserve to qualify our respect with actual standards.

 There is little incentive for those in power to change a system because, even if it is flawed, they have already figure out how to make it work for them.
 In the same way that successful politicians lack motivation to enact campaign finance reform, NYPD leadership has no strong reason to change the status quo.